 It features handrails, angled ledges, an A-frame kicker, zig zag ledge and a half pipe.

 NwK Verdict: It’s a fantastic harbour front playground and skate park.
 Great spot to enjoy the harbour views.
-Additional shaded seating areas would be appreciated as we predict it’s going to be popular.
+Additional shaded seating areas would be appreciated as it is popular.

 Address: Griffith Park, Hunter Street, Stockton NSW